 Admission Requirements to the Upper-Division Major

-Admission to the limited access hospitality programs requires the following:
+Admission to the hospitality programs requires the following:

-2) a cumulative grade point average on all college work attempted of at least 2.50; and
+2) A cumulative grade point average of at least 2.5 on all college work attempted;

-3) satisfactory completion of all required prerequisite coursework.
+3) Satisfactory completion of all required prerequisite coursework; and

 Students must earn a C minus or better and a minimum GPA of 2.00 in courses used to satisfy the Global Club Management and Leadership major requirements.
 Courses taken at a Community College may NOT be substituted for 3000/4000 level courses.